 Thickening The Sauce

-Most resources that I found agreed that flouring the meat before browning helps to thicken the eventual sauce.
-This stands to reason, as a very common method of thickening is through the use of a roux.
+Most resources I found agreed that flouring the meat before browning helps thicken the eventual sauce.
+This stands to reason, as a very common method of thickening is using a roux.

-A roux is a mixture of equal parts flour and fat which is then cooked to achieve a certain color and complexity of flavor.
-When we flour meat and then brown it in oil, we are essentially making a roux””the flour on the meat mixes with the fat in the pan and cooks, providing thickening power when additional liquid is added.
+A roux is a mixture of equal parts flour and fat, which is then cooked to achieve a specific color and complexity of flavor.
+For example, when we flour meat and brown it in oil, we are essentially making a roux.
+The flour on the meat mixes with the fat in the pan and cooks, providing thickening power when additional liquid is added.